-(Adds restructuring detail, company comment and plans, criticism of plan)
+(Adds restructuring detail, company comment and plans,

 By Jeb Blount

 RIO DE JANEIRO, June 3 Creditors of Brazilian